meuniv/NovaDTC/source/introduction.rst

 This Nova award is designed to help you explore how math affects your life each day.

-.. warning:: Completing this Award must obey all rules of safe scouting.
+.. warning:: When completing this Award both the youth and involved adult leaders must obey all rules of `Safe Scouting <https://www.scouting.org/health-and-safety/gss/>`_.
 This includes (1) Completing Cyber Chip prior to starting this activity and (2) **ALWAYS** involve at least 2 adults in all your communications with a leader, including online.
 If you send email to your counselor, always add the address of another adult leader or a parent/guardian.
 Never reply to a message sent by an adult leader unless another adult has been copied on the email.
 Report any issue to your parents/guardians!

 Instructions
 ------------